sentient88/GetdataProject/CodeBook.md

 * The full explanation on how these features are measured and calculated can be referenced from 'features_info.txt' in the original data sets.

-* Relevant extract from 'features_info.txt' is included at the bottom of this file.
+* Relevant extract from 'features_info.txt' is included at the bottom of this page.

 ====================